 240. The divine Persons are subsistent relations, and the world, created according to the divine model, is a web of relationships.
-Creatures tend towards God, and in turn it is proper to every living being to tend towards other things, so that throughout the universe we can find any number of constant and secretly interwoven relationships.
-This leads us not only to marvel at the manifold connections existing among creatures, but also to discover a key to our own fulfilment.
+Creatures tend towards God, and in turn, it is proper for every living being to tend towards other things, so that throughout the universe we can find any number of constant and secretly interwoven relationships.
+This leads us not only to marvel at the manifold connections existing among creatures, but also to discover a key to our own fulfillment.
 The human person grows more, matures more and is sanctified more to the extent that he or she enters into relationships, going out from themselves to live in communion with God, with others and with all creatures.
 In this way, they make their own that trinitarian dynamism which God imprinted in them when they were created.
-Everything is interconnected, and this invites us to develop a spirituality of that global solidarity which flows from the mystery of the Trinity.
+Everything is interconnected, and this invites us to develop a spirituality of that global solidarity that flows from the mystery of the Trinity.

 (Pope Francis’ Laudato Si May 24, 2015)

 “The Father is the ultimate source of everything, the loving and self-communicating foundation of all that exists”.
 Andrei in his vision put the Father in an elegant post with golden garment wrapping the divine blue tunic.
 The eyes are toward the viewers with a general look seems to say he is looking at the whole universe, His own creation.
 He looks at it in a mysterious, and dominant way.
 In the middle of the painting, The Second Person gives His look toward the Father to follow the loving order from the First Person.
 He is clothed in a Divine Blue tunic wrapped by an earthly red garment outside.
 It meant to say he is an obedient Son and in that He has to bear two natures: one is His own, as God, and the other is for us, a human being.
 For that, Pope Francis says: “The Son, his ( The Father) reflection, through whom all things were created, united himself to this earth when he was formed in the womb of Mary.”
 The Holy Spirit, the Third Person in a humble manner but He is the “infinite bond of love, is intimately present at the very heart of the universe, inspiring and bringing new pathways.”
 Pope Francis said.
 I can see the harmony of the Divine inspiration in Rublev’s painting and Pope Francis’ writing.
 The face and the eyes of the Holy Spirit in the painting are turning away from the other Persons.
 He is at work.
-He almost ready to disappear from the Divine realm to go to the world.
+He is almost ready to disappear from the Divine realm to go to the world.
 It makes the Icon become a present, dynamic conversation among the Three Persons.
 The Chalice on the table clearly indicates the content of the conversation.
-The faces are very serious, as usual in Byzantine Icons, tell me how important the story is on on that table.
-I often forget the Holy Spirit in me, even though I call to Him whenever I need.
+The faces are very serious, as usual in Byzantine Icons, tell me how important the story is on that table.
+I often forget the Holy Spirit in me, even though I call to Him whenever I need it.
 I always get it unconsciously.
 Doing this painting I am more aware of His important presence in me and in the world.
 How essential His works but we often ignore.
 Jesus, in His ministry, two thousand years ago on earth, was in hurry to send the Holy Spirit into this world to work and to continue to bring it to Perfection.
-Christ worked on this earth only three years as a missionary.
+Christ worked on this earth for only three years as a missionary.
 (As in my experience, nothing can be done in just three years).
 The main work should be passed to the Holy Spirit to continue.
-Jesus known that, and He let His earthly life ended pretty soon so that the next person could come soon and continued.
-There is no need to say any further that The Holy Spirit always fulfill the emptiness of my heart, the hallow of my mind every minute in my life.
+Jesus knew that, and He let His earthly life ended pretty soon so that the next person could come soon and continued.
+There is no need to say any further than The Holy Spirit always fulfill the emptiness of my heart, the hollow of my mind every minute in my life.
 I beg you to pay attention to Him, and you will find peace, wisdom, insight and the others of the Seven Gifts He is giving away.
 Do not let them fall into no use.
-Whether you are Catholic, followers of a religion , or not, the Holy Spirit is always at work for you unnamed.
+Whether you are Catholic, followers of a religion, or not, the Holy Spirit is always at work for you unnamed.

-A thought came to me this morning, I want to write down, lest me forget.
+A thought came to me this morning, I want to write down, lest I forget.
 I was thinking of my age.
-The Vietnamese have borrowed some sayings from the Chinese which I am still keep in my mind whenever I contemplate on the journey of a human being.
-They said: “Tam thập lập thân”, means, when you are thirty years old ( Tam thập= 30) you are matured and are establishing your life.
+The Vietnamese have borrowed some sayings from the Chinese which I am still keep in my mind whenever I contemplate the journey of a human being.
+They said: “Tam thập lập thân”, means when you are thirty years old ( Tam thập= 30) you are matured and are establishing your life.
 “Tứ thập nhi bất hoặc”, means, when you are 40 (tứ thập= 40) you are no longer be lured by false ideas.
-You have ability to distinguish the good and the bad in your life. ” Ngũ thập tri Thiên mệnh”, means, at fifty years old, as I am now, you have knowledge to know your destination, your fate and your aim written by heaven.
+You have the ability to distinguish the good and the bad in your life. ” Ngũ thập tri Thiên mệnh”, means, at fifty years old, as I am now, you have the knowledge to know your destination, your fate and your aim written by heaven.
 You suppose to know where you are going to. ( Tri= know, Thiên= Heavenly, mệnh= destination).
 It is really true for me this time.
 I am around my early fifty and I feel I am more stable in my vocation.
 No matter what is happening around me ( whether the situation is created by the others or by my own self) I have a clear path for myself.
 I found my True Self, as the word Richard Rohr uses to call our soul in his book.
-I am at peace with God, love Him more, and am trying to be at peace with the others who are around me everyday.
-When I am at peace with Him, I can deal with human being’s problem easier.
+I am at peace with God, love Him more, and am trying to be at peace with the others who are around me every day.
+When I am at peace with Him, I can deal with human being’s problems easier.

 January 22, 2016

 It has been a while.
-The old year has past, the new year is here when I am writing.
+The old year has passed, the new year is here when I am writing.
 My old year 2015 concluded with the solemn feast of Christ the King.
 On that day I received a gift which I wanted to write down but have not done so yet till now.
 I have been busy.
 Today is my hermit day I am taking some moments to recall the gifts God has given me in those past days.
-Grace of God is in every moment, every aspect and every breath I am taking in and out.
+Grace of God is in every moment, every aspect, and every breath I am taking in and out.
 To make it short, on the Feast of Christ the King, my Spouse, I received a gift from the King.
 Can you imagine how precious the gift King David, Queen Elizabeth II give to his or her loved one?.
 At least they can give them a castle, a palace or a house.
 My King doesn’t give me that kind of material goods for this life.
 I was wondering within myself: what kind of gift my King can give me which would have more value than the gift from King David?
 I heard in my soul: “My gift for you is a Spring!”How beautiful the season of Spring.
-I am pleased with the beautiful gift that no one on this world can give.
+I am pleased with the beautiful gift that no one in this world can give.
 Only Him can have that gift for me.
-You can see the beauty of the season Spring in this world: how peaceful, beautiful, joyful and full of life it is, let alone the Eternal Spring that I wish for when I am going on to the next step of my life.
+You can see the beauty of the season Spring in this world: how peaceful, beautiful, joyful, and full of life it is, let alone the Eternal Spring that I wish for when I am going on to the next step of my life.
 I am content with the gift from my King.
 The feeling still swelling in me whenever I think of it.
 I am at peace with this gift and I will treasure it forever.

 The bell ring, that’s enough for today.